You live in the Netherlands, and you have just adopted a furry baby. What do you do next?

 - Guide dogs for the visually impaired travel with no extra charges for all public transport.

 You have plenty of options for insurance for pets in the Netherlands.
 For example, some reimburse treatments, whereas others may also cover in case of a pet getting lost or stolen.
-Cooper Pet Care provides more extensive information on pet insurance here, and you can view our insurance partners here.
-Check it out!
+You can view our insurance partners: